-Vista Mariana (Deep Pour / High Mass) OUT OF STOCK
+Vista Mariana (Deep Pour / High Mass)

 Mariana is a Low Viscosity (Thickness) Water Clear, Heat Resistant, Epoxy Casting Resin formulated for application to depths between 45mm and 75mm.

 Mariana is part of the Vista Range, manufactured by Vuba.
 We are a UK based Award Winning Resin Manufacturer - Rated ⭐⭐⭐⭐⭐ by Trust Pilot.

 River Tables, Deeper Art Projects & Work Tops are popular products made using Vista Mariana.
 View our Instagram page or join our online Vista Facebook Community for inspiration!

 Mariana is a 2:1 Epoxy Resin.
 Mix 100ml of Part A to 50ml Part B. Ratios are displayed on the bottles, and advice is contained within our Technical Datasheet.